Leviathan: Etymology and origins

 Babylon's world map.
 The belt shows the salt sea serpent Tiamat surrounding the earth.
 The triangles indicate mountains at the edge of the world, including the Ararat near the island of Dilmun, where the babylonian Noah was stranded.
 Cf. epic Gilgamesh.

-Gesenius (among others) argued the name לִוְיָתָן was derived from the root לוה lwh "to twine; to join", with an adjectival suffix ן-, for a literal meaning of "wreathed, twisted in folds".
+Gesenius (among others) argued the name לִוְיָתָן was derived from the root לוה lwh "to twine"; "to join", with an adjectival suffix ן-, for a literal meaning of "wreathed", "twisted in folds".
 If it exists, the adjectival suffix ן- (as opposed to -ון) is otherwise unattested except perhaps in Nehushtan, whose etymology is unknown; the ת would also require explanation, as Nechushtan is formed from neḥošeṯ and Leviathan from liveyah; the normal-pattern f.s. adjective would be לויון, liveyon.
 Other philologists, including Leskien, thought it a foreign loanword.
 A third school considers it a proper noun.
-Bauer proposed לוית+תן, for "wreath of serpent."
+Georg Lorenz Bauer proposed לוית+תן, for "wreath of serpent".

 Both the name and the mythological figure are a direct continuation of the Ugaritic sea monster Lôtān, one of the servants of the sea god Yammu defeated by Hadad in the Baal Cycle.

 The Ugaritic account has gaps, making it unclear whether some phrases describe him or other monsters at Yammu's disposal such as Tunannu (the biblical Tannin).
 Most scholars agree on describing Lôtān as "the fugitive serpent" (bṯn brḥ) but he may or may not be "the wriggling serpent" (bṯn ʿqltn) or "the mighty one with seven heads" (šlyṭ d.šbʿt rašm).
 His role seems to have been prefigured by the earlier serpent Têmtum whose death at the hands of Hadad is depicted in Syrian seals of the 18th–16th century BC.

 Sea serpents feature prominently in the mythology of the ancient Near East.

 They are attested by the 3rd millennium BC in Sumerian iconography depicting the god Ninurta overcoming a seven-headed serpent.
 It was common for Near Eastern religions to include a Chaoskampf: a cosmic battle between a sea monster representing the forces of chaos and a creator god or culture hero who imposes order by force.
 The Babylonian creation myth describes Marduk's defeat of the serpent goddess Tiamat, whose body was used to create the heavens and the earth.

 Recent scholarship has explored these sea-serpent traditions within the broader serpent symbolism of the ancient Mediterranean.